Kamorder/TaxCalculator/README.md

 ```
 Card:Chase1329 Date:10/10/2023 Description:BP GAS*1029303248  Cost:10.38
 ```
+A prompt will then appear asking for the specific category you want to put the statement into.
+After this specific categories with labels will appear which can give you a number to type rather than a category if you want to put statements into the same category.
 3. Go to the chase website, login and download a checking account statement as a **csv** for the previous year and put it in the **resources** folder.
 Pick all categories to put the statements in.
 ## What is Returned
 With the gas example it would give you the line: